 After signing a professional contract at United, the Bury-born striker was loaned to his hometown club for the 2010/11 season, where he impressed with thirteen goals in just over twenty appearances.

 On his return to Old Trafford, the striker was transferred to Peterborough United and joined then experienced loan spells at Scunthorpe United, Chesterfield, Crawley Town, Bury, and Swindon Town.

 The forward joined Leeds United in the summer of 2014, but was again loaned out, this time to Crewe Alexandra.

 A move to Swindon provided the opportunity for the striker to enjoy settled first-team football and excelled by scoring twenty-four goals last season.

-Ajose was the first signing of the summer from former Charlton boss, Russell Slade and the forward has since scored seven goals in just under thirty appearances.
+Ajose was the first signing of the summer from former Charlton boss, Russell Slade and the forward has since scored four goals in just over ten appearances.